OrbintSoft/yauaa.netstandard/README.md

 STATUS: Now in Beta, let's try it
 =========

-The library is almost ready to target the equivalent 5.2 Java version, all tets passes.
+The library is almost ready to target the equivalent 5.2 Java version, all tests passes.

 You can finally download the .nuget package there: https://www.nuget.org/packages/OrbintSoft.Yauaa.NetStandard.Analyzer